RakeshMohanTarai/Social-Media-ReactV6/README.md

-# Welcome to My Social Media App! 🌐✨
+# Welcome to My Social Media App! 🌐✨📱

-This project was developed using React and Firebase to provide you with a platform for social interaction and sharing memorable moments. 📱
+This project was developed using React and Firebase to provide you with a platform for social interaction and sharing memorable moments. 📱📷

 ## 🚀 Deployment 🚀

-You can access the live app on Firebase.com by following this link: social-media-project-7c026.firebaseapp.com 🌐✨.
+You can access the live app on Firebase.com by following this link: [Access the App](http://social-media-project-7c026.firebaseapp.com) 🌐✨.

 ## Available Scripts